aceiny/farmflow-hackthon/README.md

-dynamique products from database , didnt have time for jobs database and images so i used products database and a static image , most of the website is responsive , and require user auth first to acces pages , i also add some cool animations and transistions
+dynamique products from database , didnt have time for jobs database and images so i used products database and a static image , most of the website is responsive , and require user auth first to acces pages , i also add some cool animations and transistions the user profile name is dynamique the other is static ,

 FarmFlow Hackathon Website